LipstickByColor/lipstick-twin-agent-/README.md

 ## How well it works

-Numbers below come straight from the run traces in `src/research/traces/` — **19 live queries** covering **79 candidate twins** and **167 offers** the search agent surfaced, plus their `usage.jsonl` timings.
-It's a development sample, not a benchmark, but it shows the pipeline doing the job it's built for.
+**Across 19 real queries, verification rejected 13 incorrect prices that would otherwise have ranked** — roughly 1 in 9 prices the search agent returned was wrong, and opening the page is what caught them.
+All numbers below come straight from the run traces in `src/research/traces/` (19 live queries, 79 candidate twins, 167 offers) — a development sample, not a benchmark.

 ### A query, end to end

-One real run — anchor **Chanel 124 "Soft Candy"** ($50 matte), 7 closest twins:
+One real run — anchor **Chanel 124 "Soft Candy"** ($50 matte), 7 closest twins *(traced before the candidate cap dropped to today's 4)*:

 ```
 7 color twins  →  19 offers surfaced by the search agent